Long Beach Criminal Defense Attorney

 DEFENSE OF MEDICAL MARIJUANA PROSECUTIONS

-If you or someone close to you has been arrested for growing, possessing or using medical marijuana, Long Beach criminal defense attorney Matthew Kaestner, can answer your questions.
+If you or someone close to you has been arrested for growing, possessing or using or dispensing medical marijuana, Long Beach criminal defense attorney Matthew Kaestner, can answer your questions.
 He has experience fighting these cases in both Los Angeles and Orange Counties.
 Mr. Kaestner is a board certified criminal law specialist.
-Criminal defense attorney Kaestner will take your calls directly at (562) 437-0200.
-Just since the begining of 2008, Mr. Kaestner has won 3 dismissals of marijuana possession cases using the medical marijuana laws to defend his clients.
+Criminal defense attorney Kaestner will take your calls personally at (562) 437-0200.

 The following overview of the medical marijuana laws, is a synopsis only, and is not intended as legal advice.
-However, it provides a basic framework of California's medical marijuana law as well as the resistance of the government to these law.
+However, it provides a basic framework of California's medical marijuana laws as well as the resistance of the government to these laws.

 A. MEDICAL MARIJUANA IN CALIFORNIA.